World Boxing News has been all over the story of whether Anthony Joshua vs Andy Ruiz Jr. 2 actually broke the UK Pay-Per-View record.

 But, taking on the new Joshua vs Ruiz 2 ruling, the heavyweight unification had 375,000 views the following week.

-This means, and solely on the basis of the Joshua vs Ruiz Jr. 2 principle, the Parker fight actually had a 1.832m total.
+This means, based solely on the Joshua vs Ruiz Jr. 2 principle, the Parker fight had a 1.832m total.
 That total number obliterates Joshua vs Klitschko by almost a quarter of a million sales.

 There’s also a big shock there.